-If you wonder how to interpret the impedance and sensitivity of audio headphones so as to choose those most capable of producing an adequate sound level when paired up with your smartphone or portable amplifier, you are certainly not alone.
-Here are a few elements to help you interpret the specs of different headphones.
+If you wonder how to interpret the impedance and sensitivity of audio headphones so as to choose those capable of producing an adequate sound level when paired up with your smartphone or DAP, you are certainly not alone.
+Here are a few elements to help you interpret headphones’ specs.

 Manufacturers of both headphones and speakers indicate their products’ sensitivity ratings at 1 kHz (midrange) for 1 mW (milliWatt) of power.
-However, speaker impedance is measured at 1 Watt, and very few headphones can handle such a significant amount of power.
-Moreover, the proximity of the headphones’ transducers to the listener’s ears ensures a high sensitivity with only several hundredths of milliWatts of power.
-To measure the sensitivity of a pair of headphones, the microphone is evidently not placed 1 m away from the transducers, but very close to the them and often at the end of an artificial ear canal.
+However, speaker impedance is measured at 1 watt, and very few headphones can handle such a significant amount of power.
+Moreover, the proximity of the headphones’ transducers with the listener’s ears ensures a high sensitivity with only several hundredths of milliWatts of power.
+To measure the sensitivity of a pair of headphones, the microphone is evidently not placed 1 meter away from the transducers, but very close to them, often at the end of an artificial ear canal.
 Sensitivity is thus commonly established at between approximately 90 and 120 dB.

 At what volume do we really listen?

 Most often between 60 and 80 dB, and exceptionally at 90 dB for the most daring amongst us.
-On average, headphones have a sensitivity rating of 100 dB, which corresponds to the sound produced by a jackhammer.
+On average, earphones and headphones have a sensitivity rating of 100 dB, which corresponds to the sound produced by a jackhammer.
 That is to say that one milliWatt of power is almost never required.
-However, most headphone amplifiers deliver between 50 and 200 mW, and even up to 1 W for the most powerful models.
+However, most headphone amplifiers and DAPs deliver between 50 and 200 mW, and even up to 1 W for the most powerful models.
 Headphone impedance is to blame… as well as that of amplifiers.
 This raises two questions: when and why should you choose such a powerful amplifier?

-Just like speakers, headphones have a certain resistance to the electric current transmitted by the amplifier: this is impedance.
-Expressed in Ohms, it often ranges between 8 and 600 Ohms, depending on the model.
+Just like speakers, headphones and earphones have a certain resistance to the electric current transmitted by the amplifier: this is impedance.
+Expressed in ohms, it often ranges between 8 and 600 ohms, depending on the model.
 As they do for speakers, manufacturers measure headphone impedance at 1 kHz (midrange), but in reality, impedance varies according to frequency (from lows to highs).
 It can double, triple or quadruple as the transducer’s mechanical resonance frequency is approached, which complicates the amplifier’s task by requiring it to produce more power.

-The output impedance of headphone amplifiers and the inevitability of power loss
+The output impedance of headphone amplifiers and the inevitable loss of power

 In other words, an amplifier’s power is divided by 10 or even 100.
 This is why many headphones struggle to reach their maximum potential with entry-level headphone amplifiers which can only deliver less than 100 mW of power.